Serious Injuries from Motor Vehicle Accidents

 What are the most common injuries in a motor vehicle crash?

-In Australia, the most common injuries from motor vehicle accidents include bruising, whiplash, neck injuries, and back and spine injuries.
-Soft tissue injuries like sprains and strains are also common.
+In Australia, the most common injuries from motor vehicle accidents include bruising, whiplash, neck injuries, skeletal injuries, and back and spine injuries.
+Soft tissue injuries, such as sprains and strains, and damage to internal organs are also common.

 What are the symptoms of trauma after a car accident?

-You could suffer Post-Traumatic Stress Syndrome (PTSD) following a collision or similar.
+You could suffer Post-Traumatic Stress Disorder (PTSD) following a motor vehicle collision or similar.
 Symptoms include psychologically re-enacting traumatic experiences, such as: